 To achieve its vision, PPC seeks substantial gains toward these public policy goals:

-- Build on the success of Medicaid and CHIP to ensure every Pennsylvania child has health insurance.
+- Build on the success of Medicaid and CHIP to ensure every Pennsylvania child is insured.

-- Assure children enrolled in Medicaid and CHIP have access to care that fully meets their physical and behavioral health care needs.
+- Assure that children receiving Medicaid and CHIP coverage have access to services to meet the full array of their physical and behavioral health care needs.

 - Develop and implement a health insurance exchange that is efficient, easy to access and use, and meets the comprehensive health care needs of children.

-- Expand Medicaid coverage for uninsured adults up to 133% of the Federal Poverty Level, consistent with the Patient Protection and Affordable Care Act.
+- Expand Medicaid coverage for uninsured adults up to 133 percent of the federal poverty level, consistent with the PPACA.

-- Align state financing with desired child and family outcomes.
+- Take steps to align child welfare funding with desired child and family outcomes.

-- Ensure all children in foster care receive services and supports that help them become part of a permanent family.
+- Ensure that all children in foster care receive services and supports that will help them be part of a permanent family.